-Midterm Examinations and Papers – February 28 -March 10
+Midterm Examinations and Papers – October 4 – 11

 This is a stressful time for students because they have many assignments or tests coming all within a week or two of one another.
 This can also be a stressful time because grades are often the first mediocre or poor grades that the student has received in their life.

 Papers and final assignments are due.
 Final exams occur and require students to study intensely to prepare.

 How can you help alleviate your student’s stress?

 - Stay in touch- Call regularly, email, send a letter or care package.